-I received my PhD in Anthropology from the Pennsylvania State University in 2018, where I currently serve as an Adjunct Instructor.
-My dissertation, Ancient Human Behavioral Ecology and Colonization in Grenada, West Indies focused on the pre-Columbian settlement of Grenada and its implications on regional settlement patterns and chronologies (it is currently under embargo while I publish the chapters but you can email me for a copy).
+I received my PhD in Anthropology from the Pennsylvania State University in 2018, after having completed my dissertation on the pre-Columbian archaeology of Grenada, Ancient Human Behavioral Ecology and Colonization in Grenada, West Indies (it is currently under embargo while I publish the chapters but you can email me for a copy).
 As an anthropological archaeologist in the Caribbean, my research centers on the intersection of human-environmental interaction, conservation and heritage policy, and sustainable economic development.
-I have spent much of the past decade living and working in Grenada, first as a Peace Corps Volunteer and later as a Fulbright Scholar.
+I have spent much of the past decade living and working in Grenada, first as a Peace Corps Volunteer (2010-2013) and later as a Fulbright Scholar (2017-18).

-Key Interests: Caribbean archaeology, human behavioral ecology (HBE), remote sensing/GIS, domestic economies, domestic ritual, public archaeology, radiocarbon analysis, anthrosols, and geochemistry
+Key Interests: Caribbean archaeology, human behavioral ecology (HBE), remote sensing/GIS, domestic economies, domestic ritual, public archaeology, archaeological prospection, radiocarbon analysis, anthrosols, geochemistry

 Curriculum Vitae (CV)